tracingsummit/tracingsummit.github.io/index.md

 ### Virtual Attendees

-Here is the link to join the conference live stream: *TBD*.
+Links for the virtual meeting will be sent to registered virtual attendees the 16th September.

 ## Important dates